 Deeds of Gift can transfer ownership of property or other assets during your lifetime, which can reduce the tax liability.
 And Deeds of Variation can be used to alter the distribution of an estate from the arrangements specified in the Will.

 Wealth planning is all about maximising and protecting assets.
 It can become complex but can also make a significant difference to your quality of life in retirement or the wealth you can pass on.
-The team at PowellsLaw can advise you on all legal aspects and, if needed, will involve trusted accountancy or financial planning partners to deliver a complete service that meets your individual needs.
+The team at PowellsLaw can advise you on all aspects of personal legal advice and, if needed, will involve trusted accountancy or financial planning partners to deliver a complete service that meets your individual needs.
 Contact us today to find out more.